ethransom/math-parser/README.md

 ## Hacking

 Tests are written in javascript.
-You will need [Mocha](http://visionmedia.github.com/mocha/) and [expect.js](https://github.com/LearnBoost/expect.js/).
+You will need [Mocha](http://visionmedia.github.com/mocha/) and [Chai](http://chaijs.com/).
 Install like so:

 	$ npm install mocha -g
-	$ npm install expect.js
+	$ npm install chai

  * __make test -B__ - Run the tests in `test.js`
  * __make parser -B__ - Build the parser